openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 For any questions, feedback or new ideas you can contact the documentation team via [discord](https://discord.gg/4fQUWHZ4Mw).
 Doing a PR isn't difficult, but we can help you editing the documentation.

 At some point it will be suggested that you make a PR.
 PR is short for pull request, and it is a way of adding or editing information stored in GitHub.
 It's actually not too hard to do one and it is a great way to contribute.
 This documentation is here because people like you made PRs.
 Don't worry about making a mistake or somehow editing the wrong documents.
-There is always a review process before changes are merged into the "formal" AndroidAPS documentation repository.
+There is always a review process before changes are merged into the "formal" AAPS documentation repository.
 You can't mess up the originals through any accidents in the PR process.
 The general process is:

 * Make edits and improvements to code or documentation by editing the existing content.
 * Double-check that your edits look good to you.